mathgenome/SeedBankInfo/README.md

 The function *HCore(data, n)* is aimed to maximize the average Kullback-Leibler divergence from allele frequency *data* based on loci * accessions, to obtain a core subset of size *n*.

+#### Core subset selection

-To obtain a core subset of 10 accessions, , use the following instruction:
+To obtain a core subset of 10 accessions, use the following instruction:

 *core<-HCore(ndat,10)*